 15. And be prepared to not get the first house you want

 It can feel devastating when you put in what you and your agent feel is a good offer … and someone outbids you.
-If this does happen, know that it’s a common occurrence in the 2021 market, and you aren’t alone!
+If this does happen, know that it’s a common occurrence, and you aren’t alone!

 “We put a bid in on one other house before we found our current home,” says Olivia.
 “We didn’t get that one, which was disappointing.
 But then we found a second house, and there wasn’t as much interest in it for some reason.
 We came in with an offer that was $5,000 over the asking price, and the seller accepted it.”